RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 Theorem (describes the relationship of conditional probabilities).
-Further, NB uses the Bayes theorem which states we can find the probability of A given B. The core fo the theorem is is the assumption that each pair of features are independent of each other.[^6]
+Further, NB uses the Bayes theorem which states we can find the probability of A given B. The core fo the theorem is is the assumption that each pair of features are independent of each other.[^6] Thus, the presence of one feature does not affect the outcome of the other (hence the name “naive”).For example, in surfing, if the day’s temperature is hot does not mean the weather’s humidity is hot.
+Another assumption is that all the features have an equal effect on the dependent variable.
+For example, in surfing, the day being cloudy does not affect the decision to surf.

 <center>